dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * CopyOnWriteArraySet (use internally `CopyOnWriteArrayList`) - uniqueness is guaranteed by `equals` method.
 CopyOnWriteArrayList (thread-safe implementation of `ArrayList`):
     * use volatile array as internal structure
     * all write methods `add/set/remove` are `synchronized`, inside they add/remove new value and then replace array
-    * get is not synchronized, it just return element from array.
-Since array is volatile, once write operation is done, it would be replaced, and volatile guarantee happened-before, so read would always read latest value
+    * get is not synchronized, it just returns element from array.
+Since array is volatile, once write operation is done, it would be replaced, and volatile guarantee happened-before, so read would always read the latest value
     * since under-the-hood implementation is based on array, `contains` takes O(n) time
     * if you want `contains` to run O(1) you have to use `ConcurrentHashMap.newKeySet` or combine `AtomicReference` with `HashSet` and replace set on each modification (atomic use volatile inside, so on replace it would guarantee happened-before)
     Don't confuse: